fzipp/canvas/README.md

 run function, and zero or more options, such as the canvas size in pixels, or a title for the browser tab.

-The run function is executed when a client connects to the server.
+The `run` function is called when a client connects to the server.
 This is the entry point for drawing.

 ```go